sjbennett123/polarlarp/content/monster_manual/national/grotesque.md

 Motivation:
   - Hunger of the dead
 armor: None
+offensive_abilities:
-offensive_abilities: 'May Use Any Weapon Skill or Style '
+  - May Use Any Weapon Skill or Style
 defensive_abilities: May Not Be Killing Blowed
 vulnerabilities: Double Damage from Healing Immune to Life
 spells: None